chriptus13/Workshop-WireMock/MovieApp/README.md

 TMDB_ACCESS_TOKEN=<your-token> ./gradlew bootRun
 ```

+* Movie application will be available at `localhost:8080`

 ### Mocked environment

 In case you want to run the application pointing to WireMock service instead you need to run WireMock via [docker compose file](../compose.yaml) and then use the `mock` profile when running the application.